nicsuzor/wikijuris/cyberlaw/dns.markdown

 ## Domain Name Disputes

 There is an apparent need for more straightforward, inexpensive procedures for resolving disputes between domain name Registrants and third parties about entitlement to register and use domain names.
-A WIPO report in 1999 entitled //The Management of Internet Names and Addresses: Intellectual Property Issues//  recommended the introduction of mandatory and uniform procedures for resolving disputes about names registered in the gTLDs.
+A WIPO report in 1999 entitled _The Management of Internet Names and Addresses: Intellectual Property Issues_  recommended the introduction of mandatory and uniform procedures for resolving disputes about names registered in the gTLDs.
 Acceptance of this recommendation led to development of the Uniform Domain Name Dispute Resolution Policy (UDRP).
 This policy was approved by ICANN in October 1999 and entered into force on 1 January 2000.

 Following its introduction in 2000, the UDRP rapidly became the international standard for resolving domain name disputes.
 The UDRP establishes procedures for dealing with disputes between a domain name Registrant and a third party complainant (ie, a party other than the Registrar) in cases where the DN is identical or confusingly similar to the complainant’s trade mark and it is alleged that the domain name has been registered and is being used in bad faith.